tackme31/enhance-sitecore-cache-aspx/README.md

 # Enhance Sitecore Cache.aspx
 The chrome extension for enhancing the Sitecore's cache.aspx page.

+**NOTE:**
+If you want a comprehensive tool for content authoring, consider using the [Sitecore Author Toolbox](https://chrome.google.com/webstore/detail/sitecore-author-toolbox/mckfcmcdbgkgffdknpkaihjigmcnnbco) instead.
+That extension includes the same feature as this one.

 ## Installation
 This extension is available on chrome web store.